Can I Sue Someone for Recording Me?

 Video vs. Audio Recording Laws

 Video recordings will also depend on your intention.
-If you intend to record someone's conversation or activity when they should reasonably expect privacy, then you could be in trouble.
+If you intend to record someone's conversation or activity when they should reasonably expect privacy, you could be in trouble.

 You can learn more about online privacy and technology laws to see how your information can legally be recorded and shared.